Safeguarding & Child Protection Policy

 - Ensuring pupils are kept safe from harm, including Prevent strategies to avoid radicalisation and extreme views.

 - Ensuring there are links with other safeguarding policies and procedures for example, anti–bullying, behaviour policy, attendance, physical intervention, medical conditions, first aid, intimate care, educational visits, sexual exploitation, sexting, disability, homophobic abuse, racism, domestic abuse, female genital mutilation, radicalisation and extremism, honour based violence.
-For further information on some of these procedures, refer to the DSCB website.
+For further information on some of these procedures, refer to the DSPPB website.
 There is also separate guidance for school on what to do in the event of a death of a child, use of images and safer working practice guidance.

 We recognise that because of the day-to-day contact with children, our staff are well placed to observe the outward signs of abuse.
 The school will therefore: